zihanKuang/hugo-academy-theme/CONTRIBUTING.md

     Ensure you have cloned both this theme repository and your Hugo site repository into the same parent directory.
 Your folder structure should look like this:
     ```
     my-hugo-projects/
-    ├── your-hugo-site/      <-- Your content project
+    ├── academy-example/     <-- Your content project
     └── hugo-academy-theme/  <-- This theme project
     ```

 2.  **Modify `go.mod`**

-    In your Hugo site's (`your-hugo-site/`) `go.mod` file, add the following `replace` directive to point to your local theme folder:
+    In your site's (`academy-example/`) `go.mod` file, add the following `replace` directive to point to your local theme folder:
     ```go
     replace github.com/layer5io/academy-theme => ../hugo-academy-theme
     ```